Critical transition in fast-rotating turbulence within highly elongated domains: Abstract

 \section{Abstract}

-We study rapidly-rotating turbulent flows in a highly elongated domain using an asymptotic expansion at simultaneously large rotation rate $\Omega=O(1/\epsilon)$ and domain height $H=O(1/\epsilon)$, $\epsilon\ll 1$ .
+\NOTE{We study rapidly rotating turbulent flows in a highly elongated domain using an asymptotic expansion at simultaneously low Rossby number $Ro\ll 1$ and large domain height compared to the energy injection scale, $h=H/\ell_{in}\gg 1$.
 We solve the resulting equations using an extensive set of direct numerical simulations for different parameter regimes.
-As a parameter $\lambda \propto \Omega/H$ is increased beyond a threshold $\lambda_c$, a transition is observed from a state without an inverse energy cascade to a state with an inverse energy cascade.
-For large Reynolds number and large horizontal box size, we provide evidence for criticality of the transition in terms of the large-scale energy dissipation rate and estimate a critical exponent close to unity.
+As the parameter $\lambda = (h Ro)^{-1}$ is increased beyond a threshold $\lambda_c$, a transition is observed from a state without an inverse energy cascade to a state with an inverse energy cascade. } For large Reynolds number and large horizontal box size, we provide evidence for criticality of the transition in terms of the large-scale energy dissipation rate.